 - recently took a learn to row class

-- needs to get in a year of rowing before moving into a masters program
+- needs to get in a year of rowing before moving into a competitive masters program

 - prefers to row recreationally

-Tuesday and Thursday 6:15-8pm, and Saturday 8-10am.
+Mondays and Wednesdays 6:30-8:30pm, and Saturday 8-10am.
 Both sweep and sculling will be done at all practices.
 Saturday morning will be dedicated to sculling, while Tuesday and Thursday can be both, depending on the number of rowers that show for practice and their skill level.

 There are expenses that are directly related to our programs.
 These include: